automatictester/crypto-exp/readme.md

   message digest
 - Rule of thumb: make the public key algorithm the weakest part

+### Key Transport

+- Process of getting a symmetric key to another party after generating it locally
+- RSA and ElGamal are the only algorithms that directly offer this ability

 ### DSA

 - Has multiple very different variants